topquark22/morseR24/CODE_OF_CONDUCT.md

 # Usage restrictions

-This software contains the ability to transmit chess coordinates to a remot device.
+This software contains the ability to transmit chess coordinates to a remote device.
 We strongly condemn cheating in chess.
-Do not use this software as part of a chess-cheating device.
+We take no liability if this software were to be used as part of a chess-cheating device.